Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Proofs of prop

-In this appendix, we give the proof of \cref{NoPolesForn>1}.
-All statements and proofs can be directly adapted from \cite[Section~4.2]{BDKS20a}; in particular \cite[Lemmata~4.3-10]{BDKS20a} will be altered for our purposes.
-We will give all statements, together with a full proof of the analogue of \cite[Lemma~4.3]{BDKS20a}, and will indicate what has to be changed for the other ones.
+In this appendix, we give the proofs of \cref{NoPolesForn>1,PoleHg1}.
+All statements and proofs can be directly adapted from \cite[Section~4.2]{BDKS20}; in particular \cite[Lemmata~4.3-10]{BDKS20} will be altered for our purposes.
+We will give all statements, together with a full proof of the analogue of \cite[Lemma~4.3]{BDKS20}, and will indicate what has to be changed for the other ones.
+The analogue of \cite[Lemma~4.10]{BDKS20} actually has a different result in this case, so we give details for this as well, in the proof of \cref{PoleHg1}.